 Santa Fe Depot and Roundhouse

-Side view of roundhouse with railroad equipment and locomotive at the Santa Fe Depot and Roundhouse in Prescott.
-It is located at the far north end of Cortez Street.
+Side view of the depot, tracks, and a locomotive at the Santa Fe Depot and Roundhouse in Prescott.
+It is located at the far north end of Cortez Street..

 The fireproof reinforced concrete depot was completed in September 1907, and it has occupied its prominent position at the foot of Cortez Street ever since.
 Although not as old as the railroad itself, the Santa Fe Depot symbolizes the impact of this transportation mode on Prescott.